 International Relations Learning Community

-coordinates with resident advisors assigned to the IRLC by the Office of Residence Life and earns a stipend as well as 1-academic experience credit for the teaching practicum.
+resident advisors assigned to the IRLC by the Office of Residence Life and earns a stipend as well as 1-academic experience credit for the teaching practicum.